What Does Partner Success Look Like?

 Forrester analyst, Jay McBain notes the struggle that vendors have trying to fit the new breed of partners – non-transacting partners such as referral partners or influencers – into traditional tiered partner programs.
 “What we’re learning now is they’re maybe not bad partners, you just didn’t have them in the right kind of program”.

 More than anything there needs to be a mutually agreed definition of success.
-This helps to eliminate friction and can be the starting point for the vendor, partner and customer to begin working together to achieve their individual goals.
+This will help to eliminate friction.
+It will also be a starting point for the vendor, partner and customer to begin working together to achieve their individual goals.